grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 only if the subchannel has no working connections.
 If there is at least one working connection, then even if the RPC cannot be sent immediately, the RPC will be queued in the subchannel instead.

-#### Interaction with xDS Circuit Breaking

-gRPC currently supports xDS circuit breaking as described in [A32].
-Specifically, we support configuring the max number of RPCs in flight to each cluster.
-This is done by having the xds_cluster_impl LB policy increment an atomic counter that tracks the number of RPCs currently in flight to the cluster, which is later decremented when the RPC ends.

-Some gRPC implementations don't actually increment the counter until after a connection is chosen for the RPC, so that they won't erroneously increment the counter when the picker returns a subchannel for which no connection is available (the race condition described above).
-However, now that there could be a longer delay between when the picker returns and when a connection is chosen for the RPC, implementations will need to increment the counter in the picker.
-It will then be necessary to decrement the counter when the RPC finishes, regardless of whether it was actually sent out or whether the subchannel failed it.

 #### Subchannel Pseudo-Code